 With the help of a young butcher, we selected a four-rib roast which weighed in at about five pounds and rang up at a whopping $75.00.
 Even though I cooked this for just the two of us, this will actually serve 4 – 6 people.

 We enjoyed lots of wonderful leftovers.
+And loved every single bite.

-How to Cook A Standing Rib Roast
+How to Cook A Standing Prime Rib Roast (with bones)

 - Then turn down the heat to 350 degrees and roast for fifteen minutes per pound.